 and in any other manner as prescribed by the Act, rules, regulations and orders made pursuant to the Act and the Listing Requirements and any other relevant authorities for the time being in force.

-AND THAT the Directors of the Company be and are hereby authorized to take all such steps as are necessary and/or expedient in the best interest of the Company, including executing all such documents as may be required or necessary and with full powers to assent to any modifications, variations and/or amendments as may be imposed by the relevant authorities from time to time to implement or to effect the purchase of its own shares."
+AND THAT the Directors of the Company be and are hereby authorized to take all such steps as are necessary or expedient to implement or to effect the purchase of its own Shares."